 Introduction

-MikroTik RouterOS supports NAT Port Mapping Protocol - NAT-PMP for transparent peer-to-peer network connectivity of personal computers and network-enabled intelligent devices or appliances.
+NAT Port Mapping Protocol (NAT-PMP) is a protocol used for transparent peer-to-peer network connectivity of personal computers and network-enabled intelligent devices or appliances.

-Included in the protocol is a method for retrieving the external IPv4 address of a NAT gateway, thus allowing a client to make its external IPv4 address and port known to peers who may wish to communicate with it.
+Protocol operates by retrieving the external IPv4 address of a NAT gateway, thus allowing a client to make its external IPv4 address and port known to peers who may wish to communicate with it by creating dynamic NAT rules.

 NAT-PMP uses UDP port number 5350 - on the client, and 5351 on the server side.